This post contains affiliate links. Please read my disclosure policy to learn more.

 Choose The Right Cut For the Right Method

-Make sure you match the right method with the right cut of meat.
+Make sure you match the correct method with the proper cut of meat.

 Cuts from the shank, rump, leg, and front shoulder will do much better if cooked low and slow.
 The center cuts such as the breast, ribs, and loin will do better in a skillet or on the grill.